luyangliuable/early-promo-document-fill/readme.md

 * https://commbank.atlassian.net/wiki/spaces/CCS/pages/705702737/Onboarding+-+MLOPs+Publishing+and+Orchestration+Squad

 ## How have you contributed to improving engineering at CBA?
-I have contributed to improving engineering at CBA by addressing an issue in the Homebrew setup guide on the engineering handbook.
+I have contributed to improving engineering at CBA by addressing an issue in the homebrew setup guide on the engineering handbook.
+Homebrew is a popular package manager for macOS (and Linux) that simplifies the installation of software.
+It allows users to easily install, update, and manage software packages and their dependencies from the command line.

 When users followed the guide to install Homebrew and encountered an error with the brew install `jq` command, I created a script that bypasses the need to have jq installed.
 This aides in the speedup of the onboarding process.
 This solution ensures a smoother setup process for users, even when Artifactory is not set up, thereby enhancing the overall efficiency and reliability of our engineering practices.

 * PR Added brew_login script that doesn't require jq. #94
   * https://github.com/CBA-General/docs.engineering-handbook/pull/94